iifl-logo

 DETAILS OF SIGNIFICANT CHANGES IN KEY FINANCIAL RATIOS

-Since the Company has not been in operation since November, 2019 and was in CIRP, most of the financial ratios are not applicable and hence not mentioned.
+Since the Company was in CIRP and not in operation since November, 2019 especially during the year under review, most of the financial ratios are not applicable and hence not mentioned.

 Knowledge Center